aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-l3-port-channel-settings.md

             l3_port_channels:

                 # Port-Channel interface name like 'Port-Channel2' or subinterface name like 'Port-Channel2.42'.
-                # For a Port-Channel subinterface, the parent Port-Channel interface must be defined as well.
+                # For a Port-Channel subinterface, the parent Port-Channel interface is automatically created if not defined elsewhere.
               - name: <str; required>

                 # Node.